stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Business background

-* Who is the client, what business domain the client is in.
-	* The project deals with detecting anomalies in a water circulation system.
-		* Therefore, we assume that:
-	* the client's business domain is water utilities industry;
- 		* the client is water utility company that provides water to households and businesses in an urban area.
-* What business problems are we trying to address?
-	* As a water utility company, our client's primary business objective is to ensure uninterrupted supply of high-quality water to customers while optimizing the cost-effective maintenance of the water network infrastructure.
+Our client is a player in the water utility sector.
+In this sector it is important to provide efficient and reliable water circulation.
+The water utilities relies on a network of pumps to maintain a consistent and optimal water flow.
+These pumps are equipped with sensors capable of measuring multiple parameters, such as pressure, flow rate, and temperature, providing crucial insights into the state of the water distribution system.

+Our customer's goal is to ensure the uninterrupted and cost-effective delivery of clean water to consumers.
+This involves managing a network of pumps and monitoring various parameters to maintain operational efficiency, reduce energy consumption, and proactively address issues within the water circulation infrastructure.

-	* Infrastructure maintenance costs are the major operational expense and are in a big part defined by the effectiveness of early detection of signs of infrastructure issues.
+Infrastructure maintenance costs are the major operational expense and are in a big part defined by the effectiveness of early detection of signs of infrastructure issues.

-	* Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more
+Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more

- 	* In contrast, proactive check of potential issues is relatively inexpensive.
+In contrast, proactive check of potential issues is relatively inexpensive.
-	* Hence, the client's major business challenge is to develop high level of sensitivity to all variety of water supply anomalies, aiming not to overlook any type of issue.
+Hence, the client's major business challenge is to develop high level of sensitivity to all variety of water supply anomalies, aiming not to overlook any type of issue.

 ## Scope